Skip to main content

 UX (User Experience)

-Focus: The end-to-end experience a user has while interacting with a specific service or product (often digital).
+Focus: The end-to-end experience a user has while interacting with a specific service or product (often digital) and how it works.
+UX is about the structure, flow, and logic of the product, ensuring it is usable, intuitive, and meets user needs.
 It is a subset of CX.

 Example: The online application form for housing benefits is logically structured and easy to navigate, but if the overall process is delayed or lacks human support, the UX may be good, while the CX remains poor.
 A well-designed service may have excellent UX—but if the broader system is confusing or slow, the overall CX will still suffer.